momochi000/pomodoro_arcade/README.md

 #### Come up with a logo
   + Make a tiny version for favico
 #### Allow the tune/tone that plays to be configurable
-#### delete action/option
-  + This needs to be in a separate view, I don't think an edit action is appropriate.
-You cannot edit a timer since a timer keeps track of your efforts.
-If you change the timer settings then we'll lose data on the effort you spent.
-I'm thinking of delete being someting like how iOS handles edit/delete actions.
-There's a little info button that takes you to another screen where you can delete.
-On second thought, edit should be acceptable.
-You should be able to edit the name of the timer, the icon, and your daily goal.
-However you shouldn't be able to change the time.
-    If you want to change the time you should delete and create a new one.
 #### Make the audio more accomodating to more browsers
   + audio support spotty, doesn't seem to play on chrome or safari
   + http://stackoverflow.com/questions/10951524/play-and-replay-a-sound-on-safari-mobile